Fabora resources

 Common PUWER warning signs in a fabrication shop

 These are the signs that workshop control is drifting from practical compliance into unsafe habit.
+They should feed into defect reporting, maintenance records, supervision, and any workshop RAMS or method statement that relies on the equipment.

 Guards removed or defeated for convenience